 No Fail Five Minute Fudge from Carnation is one of my favorite fudge recipes.
-It’s my go-to recipe when I have some marshmallows and perhaps half a can of evaporated milk to use up.
-Now the truth is, I have ruined this “no fail” recipe a time or two — usually because I’ve tried to halve it and make it in a loaf pan or some shenanigans like that.
-With fudge, any changes in equipment, pan size, ingredients, etc. can change the outcome of the recipe, so fudge takes some practice.
-With this particular recipe its best to err on the side of under-cooking rather than over, unless you like grainy fudge.
+It is the go-to recipe when I have marshmallows and perhaps half a can of evaporated milk to use up.
+Unfortunately, I have managed to ruin this “no fail” recipe a time or two — usually because I’ve tried to halve it and make it in a loaf pan.
+With this recipe, any changes in equipment, pan size, ingredients, etc. can change the outcome of the recipe.
+In this case it’s best to err on the side of under-cooking rather than over, unless you like grainy fudge.

 No Fail Five Minute Fudge

 - 1 1/2 cups 9 ounces good quality semi-sweet chocolate chips**

 - 1/2 cup toasted and chopped walnuts or pecans optional

 - Line an 8 inch metal pan with foil and grease with some butter.